Medicine’s Most Infamous Clinical Trial

 In the early 2000s, based on Study 329, GlaxoSmithKline (GSK) marketed Paxil (paroxetine) as safe and effective for children and adolescents when company executives were aware that a number of studies (all but Study 329 unpublished) had shown that the drug was no better than placebo and caused thought disturbance and suicidal behavior in some youngsters.

-Study 329 was a randomized, controlled trial of the efficacy and harms of paroxetine and imipramine in the treatment of adolescent major depression published in the journal with the highest impact factor in the field, the Journal of the American Academy of Child and Adolescent Psychiatry (JAACAP), in July 2001.
+Study 329 was a randomized controlled trial of the efficacy and harms of paroxetine and imipramine in the treatment of adolescent major depression published in the journal with the highest impact factor in the field, the Journal of the American Academy of Child and Adolescent Psychiatry (JAACAP), in July 2001.

 After Study 329 was published, Paxil rose to be GSK’s bestselling drug and became the #1 antidepressant in the United States with sales of $340 million by the end of 2001.
 It was one of a number of drugs in the SSRI class, and prescriptions of these drugs to children and adolescents continued to increase throughout the decade.